rodricifuentes1/session-manager/README.md

 // If actor system is not provided, a new one is created automatically implicit val system: ActorSystem = ActorSystem("my-actor-system")

+// Your application execution context
+// If execution context is not provided, it wil take scala.concurrent.ExecutionContext.Implicits.global by default implicit val context: ExecutionContext = myExecutionContext

 // Your application configuration (typesafe)
-// If configuration is not provided, default configuration is loader automatically using ConfigFactory.load implicit val config: Config = ConfigFactory.load()
+// If configuration is not provided, default configuration is loaded automatically using ConfigFactory.load() implicit val config: Config = ConfigFactory.load("my-conf")

 // Session manager UNIQUE instance val sessionManager = new SessionManager()